cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 <i class="fab fa-github"></i>
 [KxSystems/ml/clust](https://github.com/KxSystems/ml/tree/master/clust)

 The clustering library provides q implementations of a number of common clustering algorithms, with fit and predict functions provided for each.
-Update functions are also available for K-Means, Affinity Propagation and DBSCAN.
+Update functions are also available for K-Means and DBSCAN.

 Hierarchical clustering methods (including CURE) produce dendrograms, which can then be _cut_ at a given count or distance to produce a clustering.